 It is estimated that three out of four disabled renters have a housing problem, including cost overburden by 30% or another type of housing problem.
 It is estimated that one out of two disabled homeowners have a housing problem, including cost overburden by 30% or another type of housing problem.
 From these estimates, it can be expected that approximately 600 disabled renters have a housing problem and approximately 200 disabled homeowners have a housing problem and are in need of housing assistance in combination with supportive services.
 According to the 2018-2022 American Community Survey, 13.0% of the population have a disability.
 Of the Under 18 Population, 4.5% have a disability.
 Of the 18-64 Population, 10.4% have a disability.
-Of the 65 plus Population, 40.2% have a disability.
 For the City of